 It is important to note, however, that not all of the effects of these reflexes will be apparent externally.
-For instance, it can sometimes be difficult to tell if a dog’s heart rate has decreased because their normal heart rate is already quite low.
+For instance, it can sometimes be difficult to tell if a dog’s heart rate has decreased because its normal heart rate is already quite low.

 However, by being aware of the diving response and its effects, you will be able to better understand why your dog might be struggling to breathe when they come out of the pool.

 When it comes to how deep dogs can dive, the answer depends on their breed and size (bigger dogs can go deeper than smaller breeds).